Work Your Opportunities

 - Click Save.

 Congratulations!
 You’re on your way to closing a great deal.
-We discuss how to move this deal along the sales process in a bit.
+We discuss how to move this deal through the sales process in a bit.
 First, let’s talk about who’s involved in this deal.

 Contact Roles on Opportunities

-Contact roles for opportunities tell you which contacts you’re dealing with for the opportunity, and how each is related to the opportunity.
-You can also link contacts from other accounts to the opportunity using contact roles.
+Contact roles on opportunities tell you which contacts you’re dealing with and how each contact is related to the opportunity.
+You can also use contact roles to link contacts from other accounts to the opportunity.

-You recently completed a deal with Get Cloudy Canada, and you hear from Leung Chan, a decision maker from Get Cloudy, that she’s planning to talk to her Canadian colleague Lars about your product.
-For this sale, Lars is an Influencer, and you can track that important information by giving Lars a role in the opportunity, even though he’s a contact on a different account.
+You recently completed a deal with Get Cloudy Canada.
+You hear from Leung Chen, a decision maker from Get Cloudy, that she’s planning to talk to her Canadian colleague Lars about your product.
+For this sale, Lars is an Influencer.
+You can track that important information by giving Lars a role in the opportunity, even though he’s a contact on a different account.

 If you’re following along and don’t see the Contact Roles related list, scroll down.
-Related lists may be displayed in a different order depending on how your admin arranged the page layout.
+Related lists can be displayed in a different order depending on how your admin arranged the page layout.

 Take a minute to add Lars as a contact for the Get Cloudy Canada account.
-Then continue on to add his Contact Role for the opportunity you just created.
+Then continue on to add his contact role for the opportunity you created.

-- In the Contact Roles related list of an opportunity, select Manage Contact Roles.
+- In the Contact Roles related list of an opportunity, select Edit Contact Roles.

 - Enter a contact.

-- Optionally, select a primary contact for this opportunity.
+- If you like, select a primary contact for this opportunity.